AlexGalays/abyssa-js/README.md

 // Fully qualified state name
 state('my.target.state', {id: 33, filter: 'desc'})
-// Path and (optionally) query state('target/33?filter=desc')
+// Path and (optionally) query state('/target/33?filter=desc')
 ```

 ### link (stateName: String, params: Object): String
-Compute a link that can be used in anchors' href attributes
+Computes a link that can be used in anchors' href attributes
 from a state name and a list of params, a.k.a reverse routing.

 ### Signals